 YouTube TV 4K Plus is probably worth paying extra for if you are specifically interested in live sports.
-For everyone else, however, it is far less likely to be worth the additional monthly cost.
-At least, not yet.
-Here’s an overview of what you can expect with 4K Plus before adding it to your live TV package.
+For everyone else, it might not be worth the additional monthly cost.
+Not yet, at least.
+Here’s an overview of what you can expect with the 4K Plus upgrade before adding it to your live TV package.

 Adding and using 4K Plus